guptaji6489/File-based-key-value-data-store/README.md

 4. The client will bear as little memory costs as possible to use this data store, while deriving maximum performance with respect to response times for accessing the data store.

+Go through the commands_to_run.py file and Some_Screenshots.pdf file that are attached here with in order to understand clearly how the code works and how to perform operations in this.